-The student, having an accelerated entry into the Ph.D. program, may not write a M.S.
+The student, having an accelerated entry into the Ph.D. in Engineering Science program, may not write a M.S.
 Thesis.
-In addition, six credit hours of course work of 500-level completed prior to his/her entry into the Ph.D. program may be counted toward the Ph.D. course requirement.
-In the rare event that the student getting an accelerated entry into the Ph.D. program fails to pass the Ph.D. qualifying exam in two attempts, he/she will be allowed to complete a MS degree in his/her respective discipline.
+In addition, six credit hours of course work of 500-level completed prior to his/her entry into the Ph.D. in Engineering Science program may be counted toward the Ph.D. course requirement.
+In the rare event that the student getting an accelerated entry into the Ph.D. in Engineering Science program fails to pass the Ph.D. qualifying exam in two attempts, he/she will be allowed to complete a M.S. degree in his/her respective discipline.

-A minimum of 26 semester hours of course work, including two hours of seminar, and 24 semester hours of dissertation research is required.
+A minimum of 26 credit hours of course work, including two credit hours of seminar, and 24 credit hours of dissertation research is required.
 The course work must be completed in two areas: area of concentration and program core.
-A student must complete a minimum of 15 hours of course work relevant to an area of concentration.
+A student must complete a minimum of 15 credit hours of course work relevant to an area of concentration.
 The course work in the area of concentration is intended to provide depth in the student’s area of research.
-The program core consists of 11 hours of course work.
+The program core consists of 11 credit hours of course work.
 A dissertation must be completed in the student’s area of research interest with the approval of the dissertation committee.

 It is recommended that the seminar classes be taken after the initiation of doctoral research or after candidacy is granted.
 Guide for Core and Concentration Courses

-- Only two 400-level courses (typically six hours) can be counted towards the minimum required 26 semester hours of course work.
+- Only two 400-level courses (typically six credit hours) can be counted towards the minimum required 26 credit hours of course work.

-- Special Investigation course can be taken under ENGR 590—Special Investigations in Engineering Science, and only three hours can be counted towards the minimum required 26 semester hours of course work.
+- Special Investigation course can be taken under ENGR 590—Special Investigations in Engineering Science, and only three credit hours can be counted towards the minimum required 26 credit hours of course work.

-- Transfer credit will normally be given for some of the graduate level courses suitable to the program upon review by the college Ph.D.
-Committee.
+- Transfer credit will normally be given for some of the graduate level courses suitable to the program upon review by the college Ph.D. in Engineering Science Committee.
 Proficiency examinations may be authorized by the committee for areas in which questions of transfer credit arise.
 No credit will be given for industrial experience.
-A maximum of six hours of course work can be transferred in all cases due to residency requirement, which states that every student must complete at least 24 semester hours of approved course work at SIU prior to taking the candidacy examination.
-Of the 24 hours of dissertation research (ENGR 600) only six hours can be completed before candidacy.
+A maximum of six credit hours of course work can be transferred in all cases due to residency requirement, which states that every student must complete at least 24 credit hours of approved course work at SIU prior to taking the candidacy examination.
+Of the 24 credit hours of dissertation research (ENGR 600) only six credit hours can be completed before candidacy.

-A Ph.D. student must satisfy all Graduate School requirements to become a candidate.
-Acceptance to Ph.D. candidacy is contingent upon the completion of all courses, excluding the seminar, with A or B grades and successful completion of a written and an oral examination in the student’s area of concentration.
+A Ph.D. in Engineering Science student must satisfy all Graduate School requirements to become a candidate.
+Acceptance to Ph.D. in Engineering Science candidacy is contingent upon the completion of all courses, excluding the seminar, with A or B grades and successful completion of a written and an oral examination in the student’s area of concentration.

 The oral examination is conducted within two weeks of the successful completion of the written examination.
 In the oral examination, the student is tested again in the area of concentration by the candidacy committee members.
 If a student fails to pass the oral examination in the first attempt, a second chance is given.
-If a student does not successfully complete the oral examination after two at-tempts, he/she will not be accepted to candidacy in the engineering science Ph.D. program.
+If a student does not successfully complete the oral examination after two attempts, he/she will not be accepted to candidacy in the engineering science Ph.D. in Engineering Science program.

-After the completion of the concentration examination, copies of the graded tests, along with signoff sheets for both the written and oral examinations are submitted to the director of the Ph.D. program.
+After the completion of the concentration examination, copies of the graded tests, along with signoff sheets for both the written and oral examinations are submitted to the director of the Ph.D. in Engineering Science program.

-A dissertation must be written under the direction or codirection of an engineering faculty member and approved by a dissertation committee consisting of a minimum of five members, one of whom must be from outside the College of Engineering.
-For students with a computer science background, the committee will be made up of at least six members, three cross-appointed Computer Science faculty members and three Engineering faculty members, with a chair from Computer Science and a co-chair from Engineering.
-For students enrolled in the cooperative Ph.D. program, the committee will be made up of at least six members, three SIUC faculty members and three SIUE faculty members, with a chair from SIUE and a co-chair from SIUC.
+A dissertation must be written under the direction or codirection of an engineering faculty member and approved by a dissertation committee consisting of a minimum of five members, one of whom must be from outside the College of Engineering, Computing, Technology, and Mathematics.
+For students enrolled in the cooperative Ph.D. in Engineering Science program, the committee will be made up of at least six members, three SIUC faculty members and three SIUE faculty members, with a chair from SIUE and a co-chair from SIUC.